veronicaguerrini/LightMetaEbwt_Alcob/README.md

 - the longest common prefix array
 - the document array

-of a very large collection {\em S} of strings including both reads and genomes.
-The required data structures can be obtained by running BCR [https://github.com/giovannarosone/BCR_LCP_GSA] on input the fasta file of the entire collection.
+of a very large collection *S* of strings including both reads and genomes.
+The required data structures can be obtained by running BCR [https://github.com/giovannarosone/BCR_LCP_GSA] on input the fasta file of the entire collection *S*.

 ### Install